QuiltMC/rfcs/structure/0006-governance.md

 ## Teams

-A team is a group of team members dedicated to solving a specific issue, maintaining a specific sub project or overseeing a specific area.
+A team is a group of team members dedicated to solving a specific issue, maintaining a specific sub project, or overseeing a specific area.

 All teams exist as teams on GitHub and can be viewed on our website at https://quiltmc.org/about/teams/.